 Sheku began learning the cello at the age of six with Sarah Huson-Whyte and currently studies with Ben Davies at the Junior Department of the Royal Academy of Music where he holds the ABRSM Junior Scholarship.
-In September 2017, he will start a full time degree course at the Royal Academy, studying with Hannah Roberts.
+In September 2017, he started a full time degree course at the Royal Academy, studying with Hannah Roberts.
 He has received masterclass tuition from Guy Johnston, Robert Max, Alexander Baillie, Steven Doane, Rafael Wallfisch, Jo Cole, Melissa Phelps and Julian Lloyd Webber and in July 2017, will be a member of the Verbier Festival Academy where he will undertake masterclasses with Frans Helmerson and Miklos Perenyi.

 Sheku is passionate about the importance of making classical music accessible to all and is the first London Music Masters Junior Ambassador.
 With his siblings, the Kanneh Mason seven-piece ensemble, he has performed in many venues across the UK including at Marlborough House in front of HRH Prince Charles for Commonwealth Day and on ITV’s Britain’s Got Talent, both in the semi-finals in 2015 and then as special guests on the final show in June 2017 performing with dance group, Diversity.